tock/tock-www/_pages/documentation/walkthrough.md

-In Tock, the chip-specific crate[^sam4l-crate] sets up the vector table by defining values in the `.vectors`[^vectors] section and relies on the board-specific crate[^hail-crate] to place that section appropriately using it's linker
+In Tock, the chip-specific crate[^sam4l-crate] sets up the vector table by defining values in the `.vectors`[^vectors] section and relies on the board-specific crate[^hail-crate] to place that section appropriately using its linker
 script:

 [^sam4l-crate]: [SAM4L crate](https://github.com/tock/tock/tree/master/chips/sam4l)